|

 Frank Cavanaugh, Bill Roper, Johnny Heisman and Bob Folwell.

-by any other coach in college football history--58-0-3.
+any other coach in the history of college football.

 Immortality: